 Student loan deferment is a process in which you can temporarily stop making your monthly payments on federal student loans.

-If you have federal student loans, you can qualify for deferment by meeting certain eligibility requirements such as:
+If you have federal student loans, you can qualify for deferment by meeting certain eligibility requirements, such as:

 If your loans are federally subsidized, you won’t need to worry about interest accruing while your loans are in deferment.

-If your loans are unsubsidized, though, you’ll either need to pay off the interest as it accrues or at the end of your deferment—or it will be added to the balance of your loan as principal, where it can begin accruing interest of its own.
+If your loans are unsubsidized, though, you’ll either need to pay off the interest as it accrues or at the end of your deferment — or it will be added to the balance of your loan as principal, where it can begin accruing interest of its own.

-Before using deferment or forbearance to stop making payments, it’s very important that you do your research to figure out whether your interest will continue to accrue and how much each option will cost you over the life of the loan.
+Before using deferment or forbearance to stop making payments, it’s crucial important that you do your research to figure out whether your interest will continue to accrue and how much each option will cost you over the life of the loan.

 What are the interest rates and fees for OSLA student loans?